 - There is no written provision that Bharat Ratna should be awarded to Indian citizens only.

 - It is awarded in recognition of exceptional service/performance of the highest order in any field of human endeavour.
-The award was originally limited to achievements in the arts, literature, science and public services but the government expanded the criteria to include “any field of human endeavour” in December 2011.

 - In terms of Article 18 (1) of the Constitution, the award cannot be used as a prefix or suffix to the recipient’s name.
 However, should an award winner consider it necessary, he/she may use the expression in their biodata/letterhead/visiting card etc. to indicate that he/she is a recipient of the award.